mmoran0032/essentials/README.md

 JUPYTER AND IPYTHON
 -------------------

-OK, so iPython/Jupyter *did* work yesterday, but is no longer working today, so I'm seeing if I can get it working from source.
+OK, so IPython/Jupyter *did* work yesterday, but is no longer working today, so I'm seeing if I can get it working from source.
 I think this is futher proof that eventually switching over to Anaconda, but for now everything is fine.
 Here's how to get it working, or at least, how I just got it working.

-*Note: iPython was working, in the Terminal, but not in the webserver format, so all of this is really just to get that.
+*Note: IPython was working, in the Terminal, but not in the webserver format, so all of this is really just to get that.
 I also think that this is possibly the worst way to do it, but for now I don't care too much.*